When Access Disappears

 She didn’t reply.
 She just showed up.
 When I opened the door, I said, “Hi,” and she stepped inside slowly, her eyes moving across the space like it had shifted without her.
 She didn’t take off her coat.

-To make it easier, I said, “please sit down.”
+To make it easier, I said, “Please sit down.”
 We sat.
-After a pause, she asked, “Why did you message?” then looked at me and added, “I didn’t come to start anything.”
+After a long moment, she asked, “Why did you message?” then looked at me and added, “I didn’t come to start anything.”

 “I know,” I said.